 CSL Plasma's Pattern of Discrimination

-- CSL Plasma required Alice James to mark male on her intake form.
+- CSL Plasma required Alice to mark male on her intake form.

-- CSL Plasma stopped James from donating when she marked female, consistent with her gender identity.
+- CSL Plasma stopped Alice from donating when she marked female, consistent with her gender identity.

-- James filed a charge of discrimination with MDHR.
+- Alice filed a charge of discrimination with MDHR.

-- MDHR found probable cause that CSL Plasma discriminated against James.
+- MDHR found probable cause that CSL Plasma discriminated against Alice.

 - CSL Plasma refused to work with MDHR to settle the case.

-- CSL Plasma continued to discriminate against James when she tried to donate in Minneapolis.
+- CSL Plasma continued to discriminate against Alice when she tried to donate in Minneapolis.

-- September – CSL Plasma discriminated again on the basis on gender identity.
-This time against Charlie Edgar, who is non-binary.
+- CSL Plasma discriminated again on the basis on gender identity.
+This time against Charlie, who is non-binary.

-Today, MDHR amends its lawsuit against CSL Plasma for continuing to discriminate on the basis of gender identity.
+- MDHR amended its lawsuit against CSL Plasma for continuing to discriminate on the basis of gender identity.